 Charting Your Academic Path with Academic Advising

-Full-time staff advisors in the College of Business will help you plan your schedule of classes each semester and select courses each semester and select courses you will need to earn your degree.
+Full-time staff advisors in the college will help you plan your schedule of classes each semester and select courses each semester and select courses you will need to earn your degree.
 In addition, the faculty member who is the student advisor for the Department of Finance, Real Estate, and Law and the faculty members in the real estate program can assist you and provide career advice.

 For More Information on Admission to UNT visit the Office of Admissions webpage at admissions.unt.edu.

 For More Information on this Program contact the FIREL department.

 TAA Presents FIREL with $25,000 in Start-up Funds